 The largest of the 26 bones in your foot is the heel bone.
-It has a network of more than a hundred ligaments, muscles, and tendons, in addition to 33 joints.
+The human foot has a network of more than a hundred ligaments, muscles, and tendons, in addition to 33 joints.
 Like all bones in your body, it is subject to various influences that can affect its operation or integrity.
 Specific injuries or problems, such as heel pain, can make it difficult for you to stay on your feet.

 Since so many factors can cause heel pain, it is essential to have a doctor diagnose it correctly.
 A foot and ankle surgeon will examine your heel and determine the underlying sources of the pain you are experiencing.